Governor James V. Allred Papers

 Especially noteworthy is the vast number of personal contacts that Allred made during his political career.
 He appeared in every large city in Texas, and in an innumerable number of smaller towns and villages.
 He replied to literally thousands of letters of approval from every corner of the state, and to people of all walks of life.

-Allred established and maintained contacts with many of the prominent political leaders of his generation, not only in his state, but throughout the United States.
-The series relating to the years of the attorney generalship not only reflect the activities imposed by law, but also reveals the broad range of activities in which the incumbent has considerable room for initiative, which will keep him in the public eye.
-Wise utilization of a wider range of opportunities show how an ingenious man can acquire the prestige necessary for a successful campaign for the governorship.
+Allred established and maintained contacts with many political leaders of his generation, not only in his state, but throughout the United States.
+The series relating to the years of the attorney generalship not only reflect the activities imposed by law, but also reveals the broad range of activities in which the incumbent has considerable room for initiative.

 The Sixth Series, Governor, covers the administrative duties inherent in the office of governor, but more importantly the materials document the wide variety of pressures under which the governor must operate.
 The letters addressed to him, especially the commendations and complaints, constitute a valuable source of information on public opinion on such matters as law enforcement, crime, liquor regulation, blue laws, gambling, the location of roads, and the impact of growing industrialization on a largely rural state.